johanvanhelden/dockerhero/readme.md

 Please run the command again and Xdebug will be stopped.

 ### MacOS
 On MacOS there is an issue with linking the timezone.
-I do now own a Mac myself, so I am unable to produce a proper solution, but for now, I suggest you timezone links from the `volumes:` section for each container (`workspace`, `php`, `web`, `db`) that links the time-zones.
+I do now own a Mac myself, so I am unable to produce a proper solution, but for now, I suggest you remove the timezone links from the `volumes:` section for each container (`workspace`, `php`, `web`, `db`) that links the time-zones.
 If you are someone who owns a Mac, please let me know how I can properly address this, if you can.

 ## Contributing